rich-7941/English-Water/content/english/pages/High-water-bill.md

 ## Check for leaks

 If you still think your bill is high, you may have a leak.
-It's important to regularly check for leaks in your home to avoid wasting water and causing your bill to increase.

-A leaking toilet can waste up to 215 litres a day, which amounts to £200 a year.
+It’s important to regularly check for leaks in your home to avoid wasting water and causing your bill to increase.
+Even a leaking toilet can waste up to 215 litres a day, which amounts to £200 a year.

-If you've ruled out dripping taps and leaking toilets, then you may have a water supply pipe leak.
-Follow our advice on how to check for a water supply pipe leak.

-If you find and fix a leak within 30 days, you may qualify for a leak allowance.
-You'll need to provide a meter reading after the repair and another reading two weeks later.
+Should you find and fix a leak within 30 days, you may qualify for a leak allowance.
+You’ll need to provide a meter reading after the repair and another reading two weeks later.

+If you’ve ruled out dripping taps and leaking toilets, then you may have a water supply pipe leak.
+Follow our advice on how to check for a water supply pipe leak here.